wkrueger/nextpress/README.md

 }): Nextpress.Context
 ```

 A "context mapper" describes the mapping from the `env` keys to the resulting object.
-A couple of `defaultMappers` are provided.
+A couple of default `defaultMappers` are provided.

-The context type if globally defined in `Nextpress.Context`, and shall be declaration-merged through `Nextpress.CustomContext` when necessary.
+The context type is globally defined in `Nextpress.Context`, and shall be declaration-merged through `Nextpress.CustomContext` when necessary.

 ```typescript
 declare global {